Chemistry (CHEM)

 Corequisite: None.

-Registration Information: CHEM 101 strongly recommended. as corequisite.
+Registration Information: CHEM 101 strongly recommended as corequisite.
+Laboratory is optional.

 (Gen Ed: ST, GT-SC1)